Chetan-2715/The-Council-of-Fit/README.md

 ## 5. 🌟 Key Innovations

+1. **Contextual Memory (The Brain):** The system isn't amnesic.
+It queries **Supabase** to debug your past activity history.
+If you trained hard yesterday, the Zen Master adapts the argument to demand recovery today, while the Drill Sergeant pushes for consistency if you've been lazy.
-1. **Transparency:** Unlike black-box models, the user sees *exactly* why a decision was made by reading the debate transcript.
+2. **Transparency:** Unlike black-box models, the user sees *exactly* why a decision was made by reading the debate transcript.
-2. **Conflict-Driven Reasoning:** By forcing agents to argue, we reduce hallucinations and ensure both safety (Zen) and progress (Drill) are considered.
+3. **Conflict-Driven Reasoning:** By forcing agents to argue, we reduce hallucinations and ensure both safety (Zen) and progress (Drill) are considered.
-3. **True Agency:** The system doesn't just suggest; it **schedules**.
-It modifies the user's environment.
+4. **True Agency:** The system doesn't just suggest; it **schedules**.
+It modifies the user's environment via Google Calendar.

 ---